microsoft/dotnet/releases/net471/KnownIssues/517815-BCL Applications making heavy use of System.Diagnostics.StackTrace might run more slowly on .NET 4.7.1.md

 ## Resolution

 [09-Jan-2018] The fix for this issue is included  in the [Update for .NET Framework 4.7.1 - KB4054856](http://go.microsoft.com/fwlink/?LinkId=866028) for all platforms except Windows 10 Fall Creators Update.
+This fix removes the Portable PDB functionality from 4.7.1.
+In 4.7.2 we anticipate having an improved fix available which both performs well and re-enables the portable PDB functionality.